 Biopsy of the testis: a piece of the testis is removed and examined under a microspore to check for the presence of sperm.

 Varicocele is the most common surgically treatable cause of male infertility.
 Surgical reduction of varicocele may result in an increased probability of conception.

 Successful treatment of the infections of the scrotum will result in an increase in the number of healthy sperm production.

 Some medications are used which increase the rate of formation of the sperms in the testis.
 These are given to males who have a decreased sperm count.

-Hormones may also be helpful in increasing the number of sperms as well their quality.
+Hormones may also be helpful in increasing the number of sperms as well as their quality.

 Sperm retrieval techniques:

-If there is problem with sperm transport, then the sperms can be extracted from the testis with procedure like TESA/MESA/PESA.
+If there is a problem with sperm transport, then the sperms can be extracted from the testis with a procedure like TESA/MESA/PESA.

 IVF treatment in IVF Centres:

-They are very useful if all the other methods fail procedures such as ICSI i.e. intracytoplasmic sperm injection can be used to fertilise the ovum and result in a conceptus.
+They are very useful if all the other methods fail procedures such as ICSI i.e. intracytoplasmic sperm injection can be used to fertilize the ovum and result in a conceptus.